g-ch/RAST_corridor_planning/readme.md

     ```
     roslaunch mavros px4.launch fcu_url:="udp://:14540@192.168.1.36:14557"
     ```
-3) Hover the drone the start the tracker.
+3) Hover the drone and start the tracker.
 You can do this step by using our
 [pva_tracker](https://github.com/g-ch/pva_tracker).
     ```
     rosrun pva_tracker tracker_sim_auto_arm_takeoff